svn2github/dotnetzip/Readme.txt

    requires the v2.0 csc compiler.)

-3. Modify the .csproj files in "Zip Partial DLL" and ZLIB to eliminate mention of the Ionic.pfx file.
+3. Modify the .csproj files in Zip and ZLIB and BZip2 to eliminate mention of the Ionic.pfx and Ionic.snk files.

    The various DLLs (Zip Partial, ZLIB, etc.) are signed with my private key.
 You will want to remove the mention of the private key in the